 Remember in school when you were learning to take notes during a class?
 We often spend more time copying down what the teacher was writing or saying than actually listening to the presentation.
 Learning is essentially the same now, but professionals have learned to determine what information is important to note, and which is important to hear.
 In nearly all of our webinars, we hear the question 'will the slides be available after the webinar?'
 Providing an attendee with your webinar's slide deck prior to the event no longer means they wont pay attention to your content, but it gives them an opportunity to really listen and take notes on what should be understood.

 Often, when listening to the presenter, an attendee is also considering how to implement this information into their own day-to-day in the office.
 Providing worksheets in the conference materials section of the webroom allows you to share formulas and checklists with the attendee to fill out during the event.
-This not only gives the participant a physical takeaway, but a gentile reminder to stay engaged throughout the presentation.
+This not only gives the participant a physical takeaway, but a gentle reminder to stay engaged throughout the presentation.

 Benchmark reports and guides allow you to provide more in-depth detail, statistics, and the dry information that doesn’t translate well over a webinar.
 Often, virtual events skim the high level of an in depth topic, but it is required of professionals to follow up in order to learn more about the subject matter.
 Uploading supplementary white papers places your organization as a source for more than just webinar content, but useful information to learn more.